 Ditch the photos, biography paragraphs, or hobbies in your skills section.
 No one cares that you like to ski on the weekends and have two golden doodles.
 You want your audience focused on your true skills and not your personal life or appearance.

 No need to get fancy here, but it’s imperative to ensure your resume is well-formatted and lacks mistakes of any sort.

 - Make sure your experience and skills are at the top.
 That’s what is most important.
 Education and any certifications can follow.

 - Include months in your dates of employment, as Recruiters will look for this when deciphering your time in each role.

 - Lose the graphics and crazy formatting, unless you’re going for a graphic or product design type job where those skills are important.

 - Include titles, companies, and dates.
 Locations are fine, but not required unless you’re trying to tell a story that might help explain a gap or short role.

 - Bold titles so they stand out.
 Also, don’t get cute and break things up by type of experience.
 Recruiters want to see what you did in each role, at each company.
 Not everything you’ve done for three companies in Account Management, and everything you’ve done at another couple companies in Sales.

 A lot of people tend to miss this part, but it can be what captures a Recruiter’s eye and creates that “spark” of interest.
-Always shoot for listing at least 2-3 achievements under each role.
+Always shoot for listing at least two to three achievements under each role.
 If you’re in sales, include things like “grew my book of business by 120% YoY,” or “consistently hit 110% to quota.”

-Be sure to check out my 'How to Prepare for a Successful Job Search' post for more information on the entire process so you're set up for success!
+Be sure to check out my "How to Prepare for a Successful Job Search" article for more information on the entire process so you're set up for success!